Here are all easy cocktail recipes you should know how to make, from the classic margarita to the frothy gin fizz to the French 75. Cheers!

 Once we started making cocktail recipes, well, we couldn’t stop!
 We’ve started a library of popular cocktail recipes that we’re always adding to.
 And we can’t wait for you to give them a try!
 Below are all our best cocktail recipes!
 Scroll below the recipes for tips on how to become a semi-professional mixologist.
 Ready to get drinking?

 WOW is all we can say about this cocktail recipe!
 This whiskey sour has become a family favorite: so much so that it now appears at all our extended family gatherings.
 It's naturally sweet, sweetened just enough with honey instead of a simple syrup.
 It's so tasty, our family has been making it for years: we hope it becomes a family favorite in yours!

-The sweet tart margarita is one of our top cocktail recipes to make at home, and it has endless variations (see below).
-This one is the classic, made naturally sweet using a simple syrup made with honey.
-The margaritas are finished off with a few drops of orange bitters.
-And for the perfect topping: use our bright and beautiful margarita salt.
+The tart margarita is one of our top cocktail recipes to make at home, and it has endless variations (see below).
+This one is the classic, made with 3 simple ingredients: lime, Cointreau and tequila!
+And for a festive topping, try our bright and beautiful margarita salt.

 It’s fizzy, it’s tangy, it looks festive, and it goes down easy.
 What could be better than a Moscow mule?
 This classic cocktail recipe was invented in the 1940’s, but it’s having a moment now too This best Moscow mule recipe is incredibly tasty and seriously easy to make.
 With only 3 ingredients and 3 minutes required, it’s perfect to serve for entertaining: or a lazy evening on the patio.

 Ahh, the Tom Collins: a nostalgic cocktail that’s about as classic as it gets!
 This tall highball drink is a gin sour, a sweet and sour drink made with gin.
 It’s refreshing, bubbly, and makes any evening more fun!
 Here’s exactly how to make this classic cocktail!